 I’d recommend using your first evening to check-in, relax, wander a bit and enjoy some tapas!

 Equally, while I quickly wolfed down some breakfast between a sunrise shoot and the next location, you may prefer a more leisurely breakfast!
-Therefore, I recommend you use this itinerary as a guide as to what you can reasonably see with 3 days in Seville.
+Therefore, I recommend you use this itinerary to guide what you can reasonably see with 3 days in Seville.

 Finally, you’ll find a map of all the places mentioned in this Seville 3 day itinerary at the bottom of the blog post.

 💃 3 Days in Seville Itinerary: Day 1

 ⛲️ Plaza de España

 The incredible Plaza de España tucked away at the edge of Maria Luisa Park, is essential to any Seville itinerary.
 It is a great place to start your three days in Seville!